jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 ## Future Roadmap Items

-- add hook system to allow serverextensions to modify, inspect and react to LSP messages
+- add hook system to allow serverextensions/kernels to modify, inspect and react to LSP messages

 ## Specs